Filipinos in the Navy support Duterte. His US policy? Not so much

 Donato grew up in a relatively safe neighborhood but says he knows people victimized by muggings and street crime.
 If Duterte’s methods are extreme, it’s because of the depth of the problem, he said.

-“They’ve always had a problem with corruption back home,” “I like his goals — his intentions are good.”
+“They’ve always had a problem with corruption back home,” he said.
+“I like his goals — his intentions are good.”

 Duterte may have a good plan to work with both the U.S. and China – but if he does, he hasn’t shared it, said Jiyo Montanez, 20, a Navy family member.